ConductVision Software – Fear Conditioning

 6.1 Conduct Adapter Software Installation

-Maze Engineers software ConductAdapter is a light-weight adapter for ConductVision to control the execution of the Fear Conditioning Hardware.
+- Maze Engineers software ConductAdapter is a light-weight adapter for ConductVision to control the execution of the Fear Conditioning Hardware

 6.2 Start ConductAdapterUI

-When the micro-controller is connected to your computer, a port is created as shown on the Device Manager:
+Step 1: When the micro-controller is connected to your computer, a port is created as shown on the Device Manager:

-If the device is not shown on the Ports section, it will appear in a different section.
+If the device is not shown on the Ports section, it will appear on a different section.
 This is because the computer could not find the driver for the hardware device.
-In this case, you will need to install the driver (small disc in the box of UNITEK) which is included in shipping.
+In this case, you will need to install the driver (small disc in the box of UNITEK) which is included in shipment.
 A digital version of the USB driver is included in shipment so that you would not need a CD reader.

 For Windows 11, the driver install appears to be unnecessary.

-Step 3: Start ConductAdapterUI
+Step 2: Start ConductAdapterUI

 Double click on ConductAdapterUI, the main window appears as below:

-Step 4: Connect to comport
+Step 3: Connect to COM port

-Once your computer recognizes the hardware, choose the comport that matches the one on the Device Manager, and then click on Connect button.
+Once your computer recognizes the hardware, choose the COM port that matches the one on the Device Manager, and then click on Connect button.

 6.3 Execution Status on ConductAdapterUI